-If not owning a domain name, then accept URLs, such as yoursitename.blogspot.com or yournsiteame.wordress.com, which are fine too.
+If not owning a domain name, then accept URLs, such as yoursitename.blogspot.com or yournsiteame.wordress.com, which are okay, at least for starting out.

 Even http://yoursitename.blogspot.com is a unique URL that is more in the open web than a public-facing Facebook page because Facebook annoys logged-out users with a large banner, encouraging people to join the network.

-I visit blog sites who host at .blogspot.com.
+I visit blog sites, hosted at .blogspot.com.
 The authors don't care that they aren't using a domain name, and neither do I. I visit those sites for the content.